Sirinarra/rosterup-sit725/README.md

 # RosterUp

-RosterUp is our SIT725 group project for making shift cover less chaotic.
+RosterUp is our SIT725 group project for making shift swaps easier.
+Instead of asking “Can anyone take my shift?” in the group chat and watching the message get buried, employees can post an open shift and someone else can claim it.
-Instead of sending "Can anyone take my shift?" into a group chat and hoping it does not disappear under 47 other messages, employees can post and claim open shifts in one place.
-Managers can approve changes, and everyone can see what actually happened without becoming a chat detective.
+Managers can approve the change, and everyone knows who is working without scrolling through a hundred messages.

 ## Project status